Crawlers / Sunday January 11, 2026

 Main Categories of Web Crawlers

-SEO crawlers are reconnaissance aircraft.
-They inspect your website’s structure, backlinks, and technical health to help marketers understand how search engines view your site.
+Beyond search engines, many crawlers are used specifically for SEO analysis and marketing intelligence.
+These crawlers inspect your website’s structure, backlinks, and technical health to help marketers understand how search engines view your site.
 Tools like AhrefsBot, SEMrushBot, and Screaming Frog fall into this category.
 They analyze internal links, site speed, and on-page SEO.
 While helpful, these crawlers can be resource-intensive, especially for smaller sites with limited hosting power.
 Allowing them in moderation provides insights without straining your bandwidth.

-These are the business jets of the crawler world.
+In addition to marketing and social platforms, some crawlers operate at a much larger scale to collect data for commercial, research, or AI-related purposes.
 AmazonBot, Common Crawl, and similar bots gather massive amounts of data for research, e-commerce, or AI training.
 They’re often legitimate but can be resource-intensive.
-Some perform large-scale scans of the web to improve datasets or compare pricing.
+Some perform large-scale web scans to improve datasets or compare pricing.
 If you’re running an online store, too many of these visits can distort analytics or slow down your website.
-Keeping an eye on them in your crawlerlist helps ensure your data stays accurate.
+Keeping an eye on them in your crawler list helps ensure your data stays accurate.

-Then there are the ones that never filed a flight plan.
+Unfortunately, not every crawler has a legitimate or helpful purpose.
 Malicious crawlers scrape content, harvest emails, or attempt brute-force logins.
 They ignore your robots.txt rules and can flood your server with unnecessary requests.
 Their presence can distort analytics, inflate bounce rates, and even harm SEO.
 Blocking or filtering them through firewalls, bot management tools, or advanced hosting configurations is essential for site stability.

 Every crawler type plays a role in your website’s ecosystem, whether positive or negative.
 What matters is how you handle them.
 The aim is to give the right bots permission to land while blocking those that waste your resources.
 Proper web crawler management ensures your digital runway remains safe, organized, and efficient.
 To do this, you need to know a bit more about the most common bots you will find on your website.